RICE-unige/rosbot_tutorials/README.md

 2. You will receive a personalized auth key that can only be used once and will expire in **7 days** if not used.

 ### Step 2: Set Up the VPN Connection
-> [!INFO]
+> [!NOTE]
 > Ensure you are connected to the internet (e.g., via **Eduroam** or any other internet connection) before proceeding.
 Do **not** connect solely to the FRITZ!Box network, as it does not provide internet access required for the VPN.

-1. **Ensure you are connected to the internet** (not just the FRITZ!Box network) before proceeding.
-2. Open a terminal and set your authentication key:
+1. Open a terminal and set your authentication key:
    ```bash
    TS_AUTH_KEY=<auth_key_from_TAs>
    ```
-3. Verify that the auth key is saved successfully:
+2. Verify that the auth key is saved successfully:
    ```bash
    echo $TS_AUTH_KEY
    ```